anoma/nspec/docs/tutorial/engines/template/engine_environment.juvix.md

     specific to engine family [engine family name].
     However,
-    if several engine families share a type, the best place to place the definition is either
+    if several engine families share a type, the best place to place the definition of the Juvix type is either

     - the lowest common ancenstor that the engine families share in the engine family hierarchy, or

     - a more suitable place, if that is not an option, e.g., if it is one of the [[Basic Types]].

+!!! warning "Reminder about “derived” protocol-level types"

+    Note that after the defintion of all engine-specific types, there are "derived types" for engine environments and messages at the protocol-level.
+    This is relevant also for specs writing as for the creation of new engine instances, we use the protocol-level engine environment type, and similarly, for sending new messages,
+    we rely on a protocol-level message type.
+    This will be relevant for the [[Engine Dynamics Template|dynamics of engines]].

 ## Overview `{`optional`}`